derechtenap/calculator/README.md

 # calculator

-My own simple calculator made with HTML, SCSS and JavaScript
+Calculator made with HTML, SCSS and JavaScript